swcarpentry/shell-novice/04-loop.md

 In this example,
 we'll use the `creatures` directory which only has two example files, but the principles can be applied to many many more files at once.
-We would like to modify these files, but also save a version of the original files and rename them as `original-basilisk.dat` and `original-unicorn.dat`.
+We would like to modify these files, but also save a version of the original files, naming the copies `original-basilisk.dat` and `original-unicorn.dat`.
 We can't use:

 ~~~ {.bash}